-The guide explains the intent of the Sale and Supply of Alcohol Act 2012 (the Act) and outlines who can make an objection, the grounds on which you can object, and how to get others to support you.
+The guide explains the intent of the Sale and Supply of Alcohol Act 2012 (the Act) and outlines who can make an objection, the grounds on which you can object, and how to get others in the community to support you.
 It includes a diagram of how the application and objection process runs.

-You need to make a written objection to a licence application within 25 working days of a public notice appearing in your local newspaper or nominated internet site.
+You need to make a written objection to a licence application within 15 working days of a public notice appearing in your local newspaper or nominated internet site.
 You can do this in the following ways:

-- · As an individual, with a written objection
+- 1. As an individual, with a written objection

-- As a group, with a written objection
+- 2. As a group, with a written objection

-- As a group, through a petition.
+- 3. As a group, through a petition.